-U-M faculty and staff are committed to advancing interdisciplinary engagement in communities in the state of Michigan, across the country, and around the world.
+U-M faculty and staff are committed to advancing the public good in communities in the state of Michigan, across the country, and around the world.

-Sponsored by the Provost’s Office, the following councils provide platforms for collaboration and coordination around important topics related to civic and global engagement.
+Sponsored by the Provost’s Office, the following councils provide platforms for collaboration and coordination around important topics related to engaged and interdisciplinary learning and scholarship.
 They are chaired by respected campus leaders and meet regularly throughout the academic year.

 Council on Civic Engagement

-Chair: Nick Tobier, Ginsberg Center Senior Counselor to the Provost on Civic Engagement, and Professor, Stamps School of Art & Design
+Chair: Nick Tobier, Edward R. Ginsberg Senior Counselor to the Provost on Civic Engagement, and Professor, Stamps School of Art & Design

 Civic engagement at the University of Michigan prepares students, faculty, and staff to work collaboratively through practice, teaching, and research towards these same goals for full participation in a complex, democratic, and just society.
 We engage with communities around the world to build mutual understanding, to improve the quality of life, and to affect systemic change through developing and integrating the combination of knowledge, skills, values, reflection and motivation to provoke inquiry and affect meaningful change through shared commitment, open communication, partnership, and reciprocity.